United Way of Metropolitan Dallas Inc

 • Multiple executives from Texas Instruments (reflecting 70-year partnership)

-Board members serve three-year terms and provide strategic direction, decision-making, and guidance to the organization.
+Board members serve three-year terms and provide strategic direction, decision-making, and guidance to the organisation.

 Application Process & Timeline